dieselpoint/groundlist.site/content/why.md

 Groundlist is free.

-We have made it free because we're committed conservatives, we're tired of losing, and getting good quality software into the hands of conservative campaigns will help.
+We have made it free because we're committed conservatives and we're tired of losing.
+We can win a few more elections if conservatives have better software.
+The best way to get people to use the system is to make it free.

 But Groundlist does need to make enough money to keep the lights on.
-If you choose to buy or sell data though our service, we take a small fee.
+We do it by taking a small fee if you choose to buy or sell data through our service.

 Eventually, we'll have some low-cost plugins built into Groundlist itself, with a pay-as-you-go pricing model.
 For example, $X to send Y emails.